-- Excellent build quality
+- Strong build quality

-- Noise-cancelling not the strongest
+- Not the strongest noise-cancelling

 - Voice assistantsGoogle Assistant/Amazon Alexa

-- 23 hours battery
+- Battery23 hours battery

 It’s a task that’s no easy feat, but JBL appears confident it has what it takes to make a splash.
 The overall performance of the Club One headphones indicates its confidence is not misplaced, either.